Skip links

 • ¡Me encantaría conocerte! – I would love to meet you!

-Conditional Tense in Spanish with Reflexive Verbs
+Conditional Tense In Spanish Using Irregular Verbs

 There are only 12 irregular verbs for the conditional tense in Spanish.
 The same verbs that are used for conditional tense are also used for simple future tense.
 The endings have the same form and their use doesn’t change.